immodi/weather-app-front-end/README.md

-A Front-End for the weather forecast web application done with (React + Vite)
+A Front-End for the weather forecast web application done with (React + Tailwind)